my2iu/SharedServerPhpEditor/README.md

     > sudo sh setupUserAccounts.sh

 to actually create each of the student accounts and copy the password information into the accounts.

+### Creating a Root Web Page

+To make it easier for students to login, you may want to create a web page at the root of the webserver where students can find their accounts and login.
+To do that, just run the script

+    > sudo sh html/createRootPage.sh

+This will install xsltproc, and then use xslt to create a webpage of users from `userpasswords.txt` and store it at `/var/www/html/index.html`